 - Spatial regression analysis

-Exercise 4: Spatial statistical analysis
+- Exercise: Spatial statistical analysis

 Credit points: 3

-Necessary course materials
+Necessary course materials:

 No designated textbook.
 Handouts will be made available during the class.

-Organization and time
+Organization and time:

-Location: At the facilities of IAMO, Halle (Saale), Conference Room 2
+Location: IAMO, Halle (Saale), Conference Room 2